nillvitor/task_api/README.md

 # Task Management API

-A RESTful API built with FastAPI for managing tasks with user authentication, PostgreSQL database, and Redis caching.
+A RESTful API built with FastAPI for managing tasks with user authentication, PostgreSQL database, Redis caching, and OpenTelemetry observability.

 ## Features